Baltic song festivals

-These festivals are massive events attracting some 30,000 singers.
-The festivals, held every five years in Estonia and Latvia and every four years in Lithuania, celebrate traditional folk songs and dances.
+The festivals are massive events, attracting some 30,000 singers.
+The festivals, held every five years in Estonia and Latvia, and every four years in Lithuania, celebrate traditional folk songs and dances.
 During the Soviet era, the festivals were a subtle political protest against communism.
-In the late 1980s, songs became an integral part of the independence movement, sometimes known as the Singing Revolution.
+In the late 1980s, the songs became an integral part of the independence movement, sometimes known as the Singing Revolution.

-In 2014, the Estonian Song Festival attracted a total of 159 300 people.
-This was the largest figure since Estonian re-independence.
+In 2014, the Estonian Song Festival attracted a total of 159,300 people.
+This was the largest figure recorded since Estonian re-independence.